Rates as low as 0.4% and financing in as little as 24 hours. Apply Now To Get Approved!

 Non-Recourse Factoring

-With non-recourse factoring, the business owner is not held accountable if a customer defaults on payments.
-Given this arrangement, we, as the factoring company, assume the majority of the risk, which might reflect in slightly higher fees or a more discerning approach in offering such agreements.
+With non-recourse factoring the business owner is not liable if a customer defaults on payments.
+Since we assume most of the risk, fees might be slightly higher or we might be more selective in offering such agreements.

 Get Non-Recourse Factoring